PX4/PX4-user_guide/en/ros/offboard_control.md

 ### Enable the companion computer interface

-Enable MAVLink on the serial port that you connect to the companion computer (see [Companion computer setup](../companion_computer/pixhawk_companion.md)).
+Enable MAVLink on the serial port that you connect to the companion computer (see [Companion Computers](../companion_computer/README.md)).

 ## Hardware setup